Resonious/mcsburb/README.md

 First thing is that some things are kind of weirdly organized.
 I did some experimentation on code organization early on and never actually cleaned up after myself.
 There's also some weird stuff that's a result of me playing around with Scala features that seemed novel to me at the time.

 Basically this is just a weekend/freetime project, so my focus is more on getting the thing working than being meticulous.
 That said, I do try to keep the code itself efficient and readable, even if it's disorganized.

+And lastly, you may notice the dinkyman namespace.
+That is for a friend of mine who is still somewhat of a beginner Java programmer.